venksrid001/cowrie/architecture-design.md

 ### 4.2 Development

+The development view entails the system view from the programmers perspective.
+This represents the management revolving the software aspect of the Cowrie, and the reasoning behind these management decisions.
+This section consists of the following subsections

+- Code Structure
+- Version Control
+- Testing
+- Prototyping

 ### 4.2.1 Code Structure

 - Forward arrows illustrate a dependancy - eg. Package1 -> Package2 means Package1 depends on Package2.